-And nowhere but Switzerland has a nation’s culture and the Alps been so intertwined.
+And nowhere but Switzerland are a nation’s culture and the Alps so intertwined.

-By Alpine standards, a mountain is high if it crests four-thousand meters, just over two-and-a-half miles.
+By Alpine standards, a mountain is high if it crests four thousand meters, just over 2½ miles.
 Most of the highest and most famous are in Switzerland.

 Due to their massiveness, the Alps have long been an attraction.
 Stone-Agers left behind artifacts.
 Hannibal crossed with a herd of elephants.
 The Romans established settlements.

 The “golden age” of mountaineering in the 19th century raised awareness of the Alps around the world.
 Train lines and hotels were built and tourists flocked.
 Still, residents of the Alpine areas of Switzerland retain a strong cultural identity, based upon mountaineering, hiking, skiing, farming, woodworking, cheesemaking, and, yes, yodeling.

 I sampled four of the ranges within Switzerland—the Appenzell, Bernina, Bernese, and Pennine.
 (To read about the Appenzell Alps, please see a previous post, “More cowbell!”)